Updates: 3/20/25

 - Even my hubby, who always says salad never fills him up, begs for this salad!

-- Ohhhh the dressing โฅ
+- Ohhhh the dressing ♥

 Have you ever been to Portillo’s?
 Well, if you haven’t, let me introduce you.
-Portillo’s is a famous Chicago area fast food restaurant that’s been feeding and making people happy since 1963.
-They serve hot dogs, burgers, sandwiches, and of course, this wonderful salad.
+Portillo’s is a famous fast food restaurant in Chicago, Illinois, that’s been feeding and making people happy since 1963.
+These days, they even have restaurants in California.
+They serve Chicago-style Italian beef sandwiches, hot dogs, burgers, cheese fries, chocolate cake, shakes, and of course, this wonderful salad.
+I read somewhere that this salad is the most popular item on the menu, and if you try it, you’ll quickly understand why!

-- Lettuce:ย This recipe uses both iceberg and romaine lettuce for an interesting mix.
+- Lettuce: This recipe uses both iceberg and romaine lettuce for an interesting mix.

-- Cabbage: Red cabbage adds color flavor and extra nutrition.
+- Cabbage: Red cabbage adds color, flavor, and extra nutrition.

 - Tomatoes: I like Roma tomatoes in this salad.
+Grape or cherry tomatoes work equally as well.

 - Onions: I use green onions, aka scallions.